eversinc33/Banshee/README.md

 #### Protecting the driver file

-By hooking the NTFS filesystem's `IRP_MJ_CREATE` handler, we can block any process from opening a handle to our driver file.
+By hooking the NTFS filesystem's `IRP_MJ_CREATE` handler, we can block any process from opening a handle to our driver file (This will probably change to a filter driver concept soon).

 ## Patchguard triggering features